open-rmf/rmf_deployment_template/README.md

 # RMF Deployment Template
-This repo contains Dockerfiles to build images for this deployment
+This branch contains Dockerfiles to build images for this deployment